Skip to Content

 If you’re having a hard time adjusting to the crowded streets of Tsim Sha Tsui, there are a few quiet corners of Hong Kong where you won’t find a lot of other people.
 One such place is Yim Tin Tsai.
 This abandoned island is located off the Sai Kung coast and in the past, it was a famous fishing island populated by the local Hakka community.

 However, throughout the years, most of the people who lived here left to pursue better opportunities abroad, abandoning the island.
-The only things you can see on the island today are wild landscapes, abandoned houses, a couple of museums, and the old St. Joseph’s Chapel, that’s actually a UNESCO Heritage site.
+The only things you can see on the island today are wild landscapes, abandoned houses, a couple of museums, and the old St. Joseph’s Chapel, that is actually a UNESCO Heritage site.

 The World’s oldest teapot